davidxxxcc/EthereumBasic/developing-with-nodejs.md

 ### Create a file `Inbox.test.js` in `test` folder

-Create a `Web3`instance using `ganche.provider ` and Import the ABI interface & bytecode.
+Create a `Web3`instance using `ganche.provider` and import the ABI interface & bytecode.

 ```
 const assert = require('assert');